calebsavage/itp-data-art/readme.md

 ### First Roadblock
 Bringing multiple data sources into D3 is more complicated than I thought it would be.
 It's definitely a different programming paradigm than I'm used to (coming from a world of jQuery, SQL and PHP).
 I determined that the easiest way would be to paste my data (in JSON form) directly into my JS.
 I converted it from my Excel file using one of the many online tools to do this.

+### A solution (but not THE solution)
 In order to link the first data source (World map SVG/JSON indexed by country code) with the second data source (my spreadhseet which has country codes and estimates), I put my logic in the Fill function (which was part of the example code).
 This function loops through all of the countries on the map.
 On each iteration, I used the JS Array.find() function to look through the data and see if the country code matched.

 If we matched with one of the country codes, I calculated a fraction by dividing the estimate for that country by the total number of immigrants. (to find the total I looped through all the data and incremented a counter for each row at the beginning of my script)

-To translate that fraction into a useful color, I utilized D3's linear scale function:
+To translate that fraction into a useful color, I utilized D3's linear scale function -- it maps a domain and range of data onto a range of colors and it seems to be smart as heck:
 ```
 var color = d3.scale.linear()
             .range(["gray", "red"]);